 Finding reliable local help: most overseas landlords rely on a family member or informal contact — a system that doesn't scale

-Option 1: Engage a Local Property Manager
+Option 1: Engage a Fiji Property Manager or Agency (recommended for most)

-• Local presence for inspections and maintenance
+Local presence for inspections, repairs, and tenant disputes

-• Established tenant screening processes
+Established tenant screening and reference checks

-• Handles rent collection and disbursements
+Handles rent collection, follow-ups, and disbursements

-• Responds to maintenance issues quickly
+Responds to maintenance issues within hours, not days

 Option 2: Self-Manage Remotely With BulaLease